enduserrr/sand/hive_internship.md

 - The internship project is not retroactive, and no employment done before uploading the contract is validated.
 - Contracts are not validated for students who do not fulfill the specified conditions.
 - Contract for 4-6 months (even if the employment goes on longer)

-## FOR THE MENTOR:

-- Contract
-- Assigning the tasks
-- Mid term evaluation
-- Final evaluation

-## FOR THE INTERN

-- Ensuring the contract fulfills the requirements
-- Evaluation and peer-video project (participate in midterm and final eval)
-- Fill out required forms on intra and upload signed internship contract
-- Sufficient documentation (work, learning, experience) and sharing the experience with Hive community